aulia-khairunnisa/hotel-reservation-data-management/README.md

 # Hotel Reservation & Revenue Management System (Excel Portfolio)

 ## 📌 Project Overview
 This repository contains a comprehensive Excel-based data management system designed for a hospitality business model (**"Hotel Pavilion Ruyi"**).
-The project automates the entire guest lifecycle—from decoding reservation strings and calculating precise stay durations to tracking real-time arrival statuses and room revenue distributions using advanced programmatic formulas.
+The project automates the entire guest lifecycle, from decoding reservation strings and calculating precise stay durations to tracking real-time arrival statuses and room revenue distributions using advanced programmatic formulas.

 ## 🗂️ Relational Data & Room Master Tables
 The architecture utilizes a dedicated reference table to enforce data consistency across all guest transactions.
 Data mapping is dynamically executed based on: